Doctor0Evil/Code-Command/policy/invariants/code-command-invariants.md

 - Paths declared in `FILE` headers MUST have a directory depth of at least three components after normalization.
   - Valid example: `./src/core/agent.rs` → `["src", "core", "agent.rs"]` (depth 3).
   - Invalid example: `./main.rs` → `["main.rs"]` (depth 1).
-- The depth requirement applies to code and core policy files, not necessarily to top‑level meta files like `README.md`.
+- The depth requirement applies to **code and core policy files**; top‑level metadata files (`README.md`, `LICENSE`, `index.html`) are exempt unless they declare a `FILE` header.
+- Paths without a `FILE` header are not subject to this invariant.

 **Validation Sketch:**

 - Normalize each path (remove `.` and empty segments, split on `/`).
 - Count path components.
-- Fail CC‑DEEP if depth is below the configured minimum (default 3) for files that must obey this rule.
+- Fail CC‑DEEP if depth is below the configured minimum (default 3) for files that declare a `FILE` header.

 ---